 Outdoor companies constantly are innovating and improving helmet technology, and even entry-level models are now reaping the benefits.
 True to form, Petzl has replaced their popular Elios with the Boreo, which is an upgraded all-around workhorse.
 It keeps the ABS shell and EPS foam design of the Elios, but adds EPP foam along the sides, offering maximum durability.
 In fact, this puts the Boreo in an exclusive category of multi-foam, ABS-shelled helmets, joined only by the unique Edelrid Madillo below.

 The Boreo is comparable to Black Diamond’s flagship Half Dome above, but the EPP foam cuts weight and increases durability.
 It’s also designed with a few more vents, making it a better hot-weather helmet.
-However, we think the two-handed adjustment and fixed straps under the ears simply aren’t as user-friendly as the click wheel and adjustable chin strap on the Half Dome, plus the Boreo is $5 more.
-It’s a tough call, but whether you stick with the tried-and-true Half Dome or join the EPP movement with the Boreo, your noggin will be safe.
-And good news for all you women out there: Petzl still makes the Elia with its ponytail-compatible back.
+However, we think the two-handed adjustment and fixed straps under the ears simply aren’t as user-friendly as the click wheel and adjustable chin strap on the Half Dome, plus the Boreo is $10 more.
+And for women, Petzl also makes the ponytail-compatible Elia ($65), which is similar to the Boreo but without the EPP-foam update.

-See the Petzl Boreo See the Petzl Elia
+See the Petzl Boreo See the Women's Petzl Elia

 Best of the Rest